Social Trading Explained | Sites for Beginners 2024

 5. Tradency Mirror trade – Best for risk effective risk management strategies on copied trades

 Before eToro and ZuluTrade, there was Tradency – a pioneer forex broker that offers both social and copy trading services within its native mirror trader platform.
 It helped the social trading niche as most of the new social trading sites borrow heavily from its operations.
 However, as most networks sought to come up with more social trading tools, Tradency chose to maintain its original mirror trading tool.

 This explains why it has minimal trading tools that involve networking, mentorship, or sharing ideas.
-The much you can do on Tradency is view the portfolio strategies of different elite traders and mirror (duplicate) them on your account.
-It also isn’t an independent brokerage but a trading platform.
+The most you can do on Tradency is view the portfolio strategies of different elite traders and mirror (duplicate) them on your account.
+It also isn’t an independent brokerage but a trading software company.
 This implies that your preferred broker will determine such aspects of trade as leverage and the minimum deposit.

 - Highly transparent with the current and historical trading data of the different signal providers